camel-tooling/generator-camel-project/README.md

      \____|   \__,_| |_| |_| |_|  \___| |_|
  -----------------------------------------------
             Camel Project Generator
+                 Version: 0.1.2
  -----------------------------------------------

 ?
 Your Camel project name (myproject)
 ?
-Your Camel version 2.18.1
+Your Camel version 2.18.2
 ?
-DSL type (blueprint or spring) blueprint
-?
-Package name:  com.myproject
-camel project name myproject
-camel version 2.18.1
-camel DSL blueprint
-package name com.myproject
+Camel DSL type (blueprint, spring, or java) blueprint ?
+Package name:  com.myproject camel project name myproject camel version 2.18.2 camel DSL blueprint package name com.myproject
 Creating folders
 Copying files
-Copying dot files
    create pom.xml
    create README.md
    create src\main\resources\OSGI-INF\blueprint\blueprint.xml
+   create src\main\resources\OSGI-INF\log4j2.properties
 >
 ```

 ### Notes on input fields

 * 'Camel project name' defaults to the name of the directory in which you start the generator.
-* 'Camel version' defaults to 2.18.1 but if you provide a different version, that version then becomes the default  for the next time the generator is run.
+* 'Camel version' defaults to 2.18.2 but if you provide a different version, that version then becomes the default  for the next time the generator is run.
-* 'DSL type' defaults to 'spring' but if you change it to a valid DSL type such as 'blueprint', 'spring', or 'java', that becomes the default for the next time the generator is run.
+* 'Camel DSL type' defaults to 'spring' but if you change it to a valid DSL type such as 'blueprint', 'spring', or 'java', that becomes the default for the next time the generator is run.
 If you enter an invalid value, the generator will present an error ">> Camel DSL must be either 'spring', 'blueprint', or 'java'.".
 * 'Package name' defaults to 'com.' + the name of the directory (i.e. 'com.myproject').
 This default does not change if you provide a different value.

 ## Development Notes